20 Tips To Make Flying Easier For People With Back Pain

 Because when you are absorbed in another activity your brain doesn't have the capacity to listen to the pain signals as well.

-And doing something you enjoy will also encourage the release of endorphins which will improve your mood and help to fight off pain.
+And doing something you enjoy will also encourage the release of endorphins, which will improve your mood and help to fight off pain.

 A real win-win situation.

-After The Flight
+What To Do After The Flight

 So don't just get to the hotel and flop down on the bed.

-16. Have a Good Stretch
+16. Have A Good Stretch

-However if you don't do anything to rectify this then it can have knock-on effects for your posture and place your lower back under extra pressure and strain.
+However, if you don't do anything to rectify this then it can have knock-on effects for your posture and place your lower back under extra pressure and strain.

 So when you check in to your hotel room have a good stretch.

-This will help to release the build-up of tension in your muscles and get the blood circulating again.
+As this will help to release the build-up of tension in your muscles and get the blood circulating again.